GNUnet 0.24.4-talerdev.1-15-g77b7ed1a6

 enum GNUNET_CORE_KxState status

-What is our connection status?
+What is our connection state?

 Message sent by the service to monitor clients to notify them about a peer changing status.